rhiaro/questforbrothers/index.md

 He wondered if he should knock again to check if everything was okay, and pondered on this as he backed down the path.

 Then the scream-howl came again, this time not softened by the walls of the house.
 Something burst forth from an upstairs window on one side, and soared into the sky.
 Silhouetted against the rich blue of impending dusk, Jackann could not believe what he saw.
 An enormous bird was spiralling upwards.
 It had huge, wide wings with distinctly round-tipped feathers.
 It's tail was forked and its beak was long and hooked, and at least the size of a person's forearm.
 It's head was crested with two distinct curved bunches of feathers that looked like horns.
-There was nothing with that profile in the mail tower, or even in Tantonia.
+There was nothing with that profile in the bird tower at the postal center, or even in Tantonia.
 Jackann knew it was a bird from the other side of the Sourcelands, from the country of Tivnies.
 He had seen pictures, and one of their enormous feathers was displayed in a glass case on a wall in the City Hall.
 He knew nobody who had seen one in the flesh.

 It was a lark, the creature for which his brother was named.